jansoren/react-webpack-tutorial/README.md

 ### 1. Initializing your project with npm

 1. Enter your project main folder.
-For this tutorial I will use `react-webpack-tutorial`
+For this tutorial I will use [myapp](/myapp) as folder and you will find the resulting code there
 1. Run `npm init` to create the project `package.json` file
 1. Press <enter> on the npm init questions to get the default value
-1. Install Webpack and add it to your package.json file automatically using `npm install --save-dev webpack`
+1. Install Webpack with `npm install --save-dev webpack`.
+When npm uses `--save-dev` it automatically adds the webpack package to the `package.json`

-You have now created an initial `package.json` file that we later on will fill with the necessary packages for installing the application with `npm install`.
+You have now created an initial [package.json](/myapp/package.json) file that we later on will fill with the necessary packages for installing the application with `npm install`.

 ### 2. Create initial application files

+1. Open [myapp](/myapp)-folder in your preferred IDE or [Atom](https://atom.io/)
-1. Create your application Webpack config file `webpack.config.js` in main project folder with this initial content:
+1. Create your application Webpack config file [webpack.config.js](/myapp/webpack.config.js) in main project folder with this initial content:
   ```javascript
   var config = {
     context: __dirname + "/app",